sujeetc/SCRUBD/README.md

 The repository is organized into the following main folders:

 ### 1. `limitations/`
 This folder contains a detailed analysis of the limitations in existing smart contract datasets.
 It highlights areas where current datasets fall short and suggests improvements for more comprehensive bug detection.
+For more information, refer to the detailed README in the [limitations folder](limitations/README.md).

 ### 2. `SCRUBD-CD/` (Crowdsourced Dataset)
 This folder contains a crowdsourced dataset with labeled smart contract data, focusing on **Reentrancy** (RE) and **Unhandled Exceptions** (UX).